 Kuweni settled into the forest with her children.
 Legend has it that the indigenous people of Sri Lanka originated from Kuweni’s children.

-In the 16th century A.D., Sri Lanka was invaded by the Portuguese.
-The country was subsequently conquered by the Dutch and English over the following centuries.
 According to history, the people of Meemure supplied saltpeter (potassium nitrate) for the gunpowder used by the Kandyan kingdom in their resistance against the invaders.
 The cave from which the saltpeter was mined still exists to this day.

 During the same era, King Sri Wickrama Rajasinghe banished his daughter with a group of men, one of whom he believed his daughter was having an affair with, to the village of Meemure.